What risks do advanced AI models pose in the wrong hands?

 A bipartisan group of lawmakers unveiled a bill late Wednesday that would make it easier for the Biden administration to impose export controls on AI models, in a bid to safeguard the prized U.S. technology against foreign bad actors.

-The bill, sponsored by House Republicans Michael McCaul, John Molenaar, Max Wise and Democrat Raja Krishnamoorthi, would also give the Commerce Department express authority to bar Americans from working with foreigners to develop AI systems that pose risks to U.S. national security.
+The bill, sponsored by House Republicans Michael McCaul and John Molenaar and Democrats Raja Krishnamoorthi and Susan Wild, would also give the Commerce Department express authority to bar Americans from working with foreigners to develop AI systems that pose risks to U.S. national security.

-Tony Samp, an AI policy advisor in Washington, said policymakers in Washington are trying to "foster innovation and avoid heavy-handed regulation that stifles innovation" as they seek to address the many risks posed by the technology.
+Tony Samp, an AI policy advisor at DLA Piper in Washington, said policymakers in Washington are trying to "foster innovation and avoid heavy-handed regulation that stifles innovation" as they seek to address the many risks posed by the technology.

 But he warned that "cracking down on AI development through regulation could inhibit potential breakthroughs in areas like drug discovery, infrastructure, national security, and others, and cede ground to competitors overseas.”
 (Reporting by Alexandra Alper; Editing by Anna Driver and Stephen Coates)